-Remember to introduce yourself to patients/OR staff/clinic staff as a year medical student, working with Dr. Park/Perumal, etc. Also, remember to always refer to the resident and attending as Dr. in professional settings, regardless of how well you know someone outside of the hospital.
+Remember to introduce yourself to patients/OR staff/clinic staff as a 3rd/4th-year medical student, working with Dr. Park/Perumal, etc. Also, remember to always refer to the resident and attending as Dr. in professional settings, regardless of how well you know someone outside of the hospital.
 Understanding how the hierarchy works is a very important part of being a student.
-Dress in shirt/tie/white coat (skirt or pants/shirt for women) for clinic, and make sure your grooming/appearance is compatible with a professional orthopaedic practice.
+Dress in pants/shirt/white coat +/- tie for clinic, and make sure your grooming/appearance is compatible with a professional orthopaedic practice.
 Always ask the OR staff if you can help them (pulling your own gown/gloves is a good example) and try to be available and helpful in every situation.
 If you think of yourself as the lowest man/woman on the totem pole, it helps you to learn how to treat everyone around you.
 This respect/consideration will serve you throughout your career, even as an attending.
 Every task, no matter how small, is a learning opportunity.
 For example, the PCT's can teach you a lot about how the room is set up, how a particular attending likes his dressing/splints, and how to stay out of trouble during complex procedures.